lorenanda/lorenanda.github.io/_posts/2021-10-03-spectral-biclustering-for-marketing-in-python.md

 4. **Projection** of the data set onto the sub-space spanned by the columns of $$P_k$$.
 5. **Application of K-Means** to find the labelling for the $$k$$ clusters.
 This operation yields two label vectors, $$\bar{r}$$ and $$\bar{c}$$.

-## Practice: Spectral Biclustering for marketing
+## Practice: Spectral Biclustering in Python
 To implement spectral biclustering, we first need a data set.
 For practical reasons, we can generate an artificial data set that consists of:
 - 100 users
 - 100 transactions (purchases)